ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

       1. Example: `feat: add new feature`
       2. See: <https://www.conventionalcommits.org/en/v1.0.0/>
    4. For the duration of your pull request, please keep your branch up to date with the `development` branch.
+      1. It is RECOMMENDED that you use `git pull --rebase` to keep your branch up to date with the `development` branch.
+   5. Please squash your commits into a single commit, if possible.
+We prefer using `git rebase` in favor of `git merge`.
-   5. Your PR must pass all checks before it can be merged or requested for review.
+   6. Your PR must pass all checks before it can be merged or requested for review.
 7. As Sonic the Hedgehog says, "Gotta go fast!".
 And you went fast!
 Congratulations on making a contribution to the project!

 ### [package.json](package.json) - Provided package.json scripts